Jean Diot and Bruno Lenoir: Recognition

 The Council of Paris, meeting on 16 and 17 May 2011, agreed that Paris would pay homage to Lenoir and Diot.
 The city's Department of Cultural Affairs determined to express the council's wish with a memorial plaque, chose a location, and developed its text.

 On 18 October 2014, where the rue Montorgueil crosses the rue Bachaumont, a memorial plaque set in the pavement to note the events of 1750 was inaugurated.
 The text, as authorized by the city's Department of Cultural Affairs, reads:

 Anne Hidalgo, Mayor of Paris, tweeted two images of the unveiling ceremony with the caption "Homage to Bruno Lenoir & Jean Diot, last couple executed for being homosexual".

 In the summer of 2018, when Paris hosted the Gay Games, the plaque was tagged and vandalized twice.
-A man who claimed credit for one instance claimed to be gay and to hate everything LGBT.
+A man who claimed credit for one instance claimed to be gay and to hate everything LGBTQ.
 He was known to the police for making threatening phone calls and associated with the political opposition to same-sex marriage.